How Much Is Walmart Worth and Should You Invest in It?

 Walmart is the most successful retailer in history.
 The brand’s first stores opened in 1962, and since then, it’s gone from strength to strength.
 Today, the company is helping consumers all over the world save money on their groceries, banking, and online shopping.

-Ten years ago, Walmart’s total market cap was just $254.62 billion – just around half of what it is today.
+Ten years ago, Walmart’s total market cap was just $254.62 billion – just around a third of what it is today.

 Walmart has seen tremendous growth in its share price since it first began trading company stock publicly in 1970.
 Most of the increases in the brand’s market cap came in two phases: during the dot-com boom of the late 1990s, and during the bull market rally from 2017 to 2020.